Sent

 Workflow diagram

-This is the practical sequence a team can inspect during the audit.
+This is the practical sequence a team can inspect during the plan.
 Each step should have an owner and a clear reason for moving forward.

 Record what was sent, who received it, what assumptions were included, and what response date matters.